BrainStormCenter/Psychometric/BoulderProcessing.md

 * How to run Group ICA (serial for small datasets)

 ## Setup ICA-Defaults
-* Type of data pre-Processing (remove mean per timepoint)
+* Type of data pre-Processing (remove mean per time-point)
 * what mask to use (default)
 * Type of PCA (standard)
 * Type of Group PCA (subject specific)